LutherTS/jscomments/README.md

         "The resolve rule based on the flattened config data." /* $COMMENT#JSDOC#RETURNS#MAKERULERESOLVE */,
       makeRuleCompress:
         "The compress rule based on the reversed flattened config data." /* $COMMENT#JSDOC#RETURNS#MAKERULECOMPRESS */, }),
+    constants: Object.freeze({
+      sortedReversedFlattenedConfigData:
+        "The whole `reversedFlattenedConfigData` turned from an object to an array of key-value arrays sorted by the descending length of each key to prevent partial replacements." /* $COMMENT#JSDOC#CONSTANTS#SORTEDREVERSEDFLATTENEDCONFIGDATA */, }),
   }),
 };